BAI (organization): History

 In 1924, several representatives of regional auditors' groups met to discuss issues in the auditing industry.
 Later that same year they created a national organization—the National Association of Bank Auditors and Controllers (NABAC) —and began to hold annual conventions and distribute a magazine focused on financial industry topics.

 In the 1940s, the NABAC established its own office—first in Cleveland and later in Chicago.
 And the organization began to provide both education and technical research for its members.
 In 1957, the organization set up the NABAC Research Institute as the first official, collective research effort for the banking industry.

 In 1969, NABAC rebranded as Bank Administration Institute (BAI), and had approximately 8,000 member institutions across the U.S.

-In 1981, BAI launched the first electronic information services—Innerline—providing 24-hour access to world news briefs, American Banker news service, financial information on 8,500 publicly held corporations, and email and online registration for BAI conferences.
+In 1981, BAI, with Dynamic Data Corp. launched the first electronic information services—Innerline—providing 24-hour access to world news briefs, American Banker news service, financial information on 8,500 publicly held corporations, and email and online registration for BAI conferences.

 As of 1997, BAI co-sponsored with ECCHO (Electronic Check Clearing House Organization) the National Electronic Check and Image Exchange Conference.

 In 2014, BAI recognized 90 years of service to the financial services industry and provided more than 250,000 individuals with compliance and professional training.